Python Zip function- How to combine multiple iterable sequences?

 When to use zip?

-There can be multiple scenarios to use the zip inbuilt function.
-Whenever you need to create a tuple as an element you can use zip.
+There can be multiple scenarios for using the inbuilt zip function.
+You can use zip to create a tuple as an element.
 We can use the zip function to create a dictionary from the lists of keys and values.
 Or you can use it in for loop to iterate multiple sequences.